Melon Music Award for Artist of the Year

 The Melon Music Award for Artist of the Year is an accolade presented by Kakao M at the annual Melon Music Awards.
 The Artist of the Year award was first given at its inaugural online ceremony in 2005; since 2009, it consists of the most prestigious awards given at the event, alongside Album of the Year and Song of the Year.

 Winners and nominees

+Winners are listed first and highlighted in bold.